 Design • Drawing • Journaling • Gilding

 Through a series of creative exercises, design on, in and around Versal and Lombardic Capitals, starting on tracing paper and transferring to Twinrocker handmade or other fine art paper.
 Also, learn how to create decorative vines and boxes to accentuate your letters.
-Tools, materials & multiple pencil sketches will be the aim of Day 1, with an introduction to mixing gouache in an easy to succeed decorated letter exercise.
+Tools, materials & multiple pencil sketches is the focus of Day 1, with an introduction to mixing gouache in an easy to succeed decorated letter exercise.
 Choose your favorite sketches and apply the color on Day 2.
-I will go over the use of binders with gouache and give an overview of various gold techniques used in my studio, including imitation gold gouache, Instacol, Illuminators Bole, genuine gold powder, Gold Size, and Gesso with Leaf.
+I go over the use of binders with gouache and give an overview of various gold techniques used in my studio, including imitation gold gouache, Instacol, Illuminators Bole, genuine gold powder, Gold Size, and Gesso with Leaf.
 Keynote presentation for inspiration and handouts included.

 Big Picture: I am emphasizing Twinrocker Paper, but D’Arches HP 140lb or other paper will work.
 Working small rather than large.
 Main focus is Gouache, but if you only have watercolor, you may use that instead.
 I recommend that you use metallic gold or silver gouache, for the accents in your designs, during this 2-day workshop.